eliasmarts/Brazilian-News-Scraping/README.md

 ## How to run

 You will need Python with the selenium, pandas and Beaultiful soup installed, as well as one [webdriver](https://www.selenium.dev/documentation/webdriver/) installed.
 Put the webdriver path and correct class into the main of [application.py](src/scrapers.py) .

-The application is then ready to run.
+The dependencies are listed in [environment.yml file](environment.yml) .
+To automatically create a conda environment to run this project, use **make create_environment**.
+You can also use any environment that has all the dependencies installed.